 The NZHS comprises a set of core questions combined with a flexible programme of rotating topic modules.
 The questionnaire is administered (face to face and computer assisted) to adults aged 15 years and older, as well as to children aged 0-14 years, generally through their primary caregiver, who acts as a proxy respondent.

-Over previous years, survey content has remained similar so that data can be compared over time.
 The current NZHS maintains continuity with the previous surveys by including a set of core questions in both the adult and child questionnaires.
 The module topics usually change every 12 months.